kaizentech/djcms-skeleton/README.md

 3. Install requirements by running this command from your project dir

+  On Prod:

   `pip install -r requirements.txt`

+  On Dev:

+  `pip install -r requirements/dev.txt`

 4. Setup these environment variables on your system (or in virtualenv)